Attorney Fee Requests Against Your Spouse

 The main difference is section 7605 applies to parentage cases, which are child custody and child support cases for unmarried parents.

-Just about everything we wrote above in the section about Family Code 2030 through 2032 apply here.
+Everything we wrote above in the Family Code 2030 through 2032 section applies here.

 Family Code 271

-Family Code 271 is a sanction based statute whose focus is to punish a spouse or parent that engages in conduct that frustrates California's policy to resolve family law cases reasonably and amicably.
+Family Code 271 is a sanction-based statute whose focus is to punish a spouse or parent who engages in conduct that frustrates California's policy to resolve family law cases reasonably and amicably.

 Family Code 271 is not a need-based statute.
 Need is irrelevant.
 Ability to pay is also irrelevant.